 This independent assurance statement, including the opinion expressed herein, is provided to Apple Inc. and is solely for the benefit of Apple in accordance with the terms of our agreement.
-We consent to the release of this statement by you in order to satisfy public disclosure requirements but without accepting or assuming any responsibility or lutability on our part to any have access to this statement.
+We consent to the release of this sustement by our in order to satisfy public disclosure requirements but without accepting or assuming any responsibility or laddly on our part on party who may have access to this